 - Record everything throughout this process.
 Keep copies of bids and estimates, repairs made, notes about discussions with contractors and the insurance company, and photos of damage and repairs in progress.

 Why Choose an Independent Insurance Agent?

-Our vast network of independent insurance agents can offer you a large selection of homeowner policies that will provide you with the security you need to deal with any storm, including tornadoes.
+Independent insurance agents can offer you a large selection of homeowner policies that will provide you with the security you need to deal with any storm, including tornadoes.

-Independent insurance agents simplify the process of shopping for and comparing homeowners insurance.
+These agents simplify the process of shopping for and comparing homeowners insurance.
 They will explain the complex terms for you, cut through the jargon, and make sure you understand the fine print.

 But perhaps most importantly, they work for you — not one insurance company.
 They can compare policies from many companies and pick the ones that are best for you at the best possible price.

 They’ll also be there for you in the future if your needs change or questions arise.
 They work for you, and their only job is keeping you satisfied now and in the future.

 ©2020, Consumer Agent Portal, LLC.
 All rights reserved.